Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Experiments and Results

-Table~\ref{tab:sota} shows that regardless of $\text{bs}=96$ or $192$, our S4M consistently outperforms R2Gen in terms of both average B4 and CIDEr scores, which demonstrates its effectiveness in generating accurate and high-quality radiology reports.
-Furthermore, when comparing R2Gen to our S4M in both the specialized and generalist settings, we observe that R2Gen achieves an approximate $9\%$ improvement in CIDEr (0.257 to 0.280) while achieving a comparable result in B4 (0.101 and 0.098).
-This indicates the positive impact of utilizing diverse and increased training data.
-In contrast, our S4M achieves even larger improvements in both CIDEr ($\sim22\%$) and B4 ($\sim6\%$).
-These results demonstrate that the gains in performance are not solely attributed to the dataset, but also due to the benefits provided by the proposed two branches.
-Due to the page limit, we put more results in the supplementary C.
+Table~\ref{tab:iu_nlg_ce} shows that regardless of $\text{bs}=96$ or $192$, our X-RGen consistently outperforms R2Gen in terms of both average B4 and CIDEr scores, which demonstrates its effectiveness in generating accurate and high-quality radiology reports.
+Moreover, R2Gen (generalist) has an $\sim9\%$ improvement in CIDEr (0.257 to 0.280) while achieving a comparable result in B4 (0.101 and 0.098) compared with R2Gen (specialised).
+This indicates the positive impact of using diverse and increased training data.
+For our X-RGen, the generalist version achieves larger improvements in both CIDEr ($\sim22\%$: 0.269 to 0.330) and B4 ($\sim7\%$: 0.103 to 0.110) compared with the specialised counterpart.
+A similar phenomenon also occurs in clinical efficacy metrics (\ie, average F1 and recall scores) in Table~\ref{tab:iu_nlg_ce}.
+These results demonstrate that the gains in performance are not solely attributed to the dataset, but also due to the benefits provided by the proposed radiologist-minded framework.
+We put more results in the supplementary.